-- Approval of a capital asset up to \$50,000 that does not increase the overall Department budget. - Approval of a capital asset in lieu of one already budgeted. - Transfers between divisions, bureaus and sections within a Department provided the total appropriation of the budget is not changed. - Transfers less than \$50,000 from salaries and benefits (accounts 1110 through 1999) within a Department. - Transfers to and from the following accounts: Salary/Wages-Regular (1110); Other Post-Employment Benefits (1213); Compensation Insurance (1240); Insurance-Property (2050); Liability Insurance (2051); Central Data Processing Services (2266); Countywide Administrative Overhead (3710); Building Use Allowance (3712); and Pension Obligation Bonds (5040). - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is less than \$50,000 per fiscal year. - Approval of appropriation transfers to increase the Fleet Management budget when Departments have received approval for new vehicles. - Approval of appropriation transfers for Operating Transfers In when an Operating Transfer Out has already received Board approval. - Approval of modified work weeks and flexible work schedules for County departments provided the County departments can demonstrate a benefit for the County, and if applicable, meet its obligation under the Meyers-Milias-Brown Act (MMBA) with represented employees. - Approval of grant application submissions when the amount of the grant is less than \$50,000 per fiscal year. - Authority to release a Department head from accountability of unaccounted capital assets if it has a Fair Market Value of less than \$5,000 or it has been stolen and has a Fair Market Value of less than \$50,000.
-The Department must provide a copy of the police report, and the CAO must determine no negligence occurred.
+- Approval of a capital asset up to \$50,000 that does not increase the Department's budget. - Approval of a type of capital asset in lieu of one already budgeted. - Approval of appropriation transfers to reclassify capital asset appropriations incorrectly budgeted in the categories of Services and Supplies or Other Charges. - Transfers between divisions, bureaus and sections within a Department provided the total appropriation of the Department is not changed. - Approval of appropriation transfers to ensure proper classification in accordance with generally accepted accounting principles. - Transfers less than \$50,000 from salaries and benefits (accounts 1110 through 1999) to other object categories within a Department.

+- Transfers to and from expenditure categories 2000 Services and Supplies, 3000 Other Charges, 5000 Other Financing Uses, and 7000 Intra-Fund Transfers, provided the total appropriation of the budget is not changed. - Transfers to and from the following accounts: Salary/Wages-Regular (1110); Other Post-Employment Benefits (1213); Compensation Insurance (1240); Insurance-Property (2050); Liability Insurance (2051); Central Data Processing Services (2266); Countywide Administrative Overhead (3710); Building Use Allowance (3712); and Pension Obligation Bonds (5040), provided the total budget is not changed. - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is less than \$50,000 per fiscal year. - Approval of appropriation transfers to increase the Fleet Management budget when Departments have received approval from the Board to purchase new vehicles. - Approval of appropriation transfers for Operating Transfers In when an Operating Transfer Out has already received Board approval. - Approval of appropriation transfers for Interfund Services provided (subobjects 0009690-0009698) when an Interfund Services used (subobjects 0003690-0003698) has already been budgeted/used and the total budgeted revenue is not increased. - Approval of modified work weeks and flexible work schedules for County departments provided the County departments can demonstrate a benefit for the County, and if applicable, meet its obligation under the Meyers-Milias-Brown Act (MMBA) with represented employees. - Approval of grant application submissions when the amount of the grant is less than \$50,000 per fiscal year. - Authority to release a Department head from accountability of unaccounted capital assets if it has a Fair Market Value of less than \$5,000 or it has been stolen and has a Fair Market Value of less than \$50,000.
+The Department must provide a copy of the police report, and the CAO must determine no negligence occurred. - Authority to delete positions that have been vacant for over six months, in accordance with the 2011 Budget Reduction Strategy of eliminating or freezing vacant positions and only filling positions that are "Mission Critical" to the organization, and to direct the Director of Human Resources to make technical changes to the Position Allocation List.